daniyalnazeer55/pwr-ai-agent/README.md

 1. Prepare PDF files with PWR technical content
 2. Place them in the project root directory
 3. Ensure files match the expected names or modify the `build_or_load_vector_db()` function
-4. Delete existing `./pwr_vector_db` directory if you want to rebuild the database
+4. Delete the existing `./pwr_vector_db` directory if you want to rebuild the database
 5. Run the application to rebuild the vector store

 ## File Structure